EventStore/EventStore/docs/server/configuration/security.md

 The plugin can be enabled by setting the `Authorization:PolicyType` option to `streampolicy`.

-You can do this by adding the following config to the `configs` folder in the installation directory:
+You can do this by adding the following config to the `config` folder in the installation directory:

 ```
 {